 UK stocks hit by weak retail sales, rising yields

-Oct 21 (Reuters) - UK's main equity indexes fell on Friday, as lower-than-expected retail sales figures and a jump in bond yields added to the market's weak sentiment following a tumultuous week for politics in the country.
+Oct 21 (Reuters) - UK's main equity indexes fell on Friday, as weaker-than-expected retail sales figures and a jump in bond yields added to worries about political uncertainty following the resignation of British Prime Minister Liz Truss.

-Both the stock indexes trimmed gains made earlier this week after the historic reversal of Truss's fiscal plans.
+"If we're looking at UK equities, I don't think the recent political uncertainty fundamentally alters the attractiveness of the market," said Max Newman, a portfolio Manager at Julius Baer.

+"Any company in the UK that has a consumer facing business, whether it's retailing or housebuilders, you've seen a very punishing share price reaction this year.
+They're starting to reflect a recessionary environment for those companies," Newman said, adding there could be more weakness in store for the domestically exposed stocks.

 Data on Friday showed British shoppers reined in their spending more sharply than expected in September as they felt the hit from rising prices.
-UK's retail index .FTNMX404010 fell 1.8%.
+UK's retail index .FTNMX404010 fell 4.1%, heading towards a more than two-year low hit last week.

-Another set of data showed Britain borrowed 20.01 billion pounds ($22.37 billion) in September, more than the 17.1 billion pounds expected in the Reuters poll of economists.
+Meanwhile, U.S. and European government bond yields surged further as investors priced in aggressive policy tightening by the Federal Reserve.
+However, bets of an outsized 1% rate hike next month by the Bank of England eased following the fiscal policy reversal this week.

-Among individual stocks, Deliveroo ROO.L jumped 5.9% after the food delivery company upgraded its adjusted earnings (EBITDA) margin guidance and said that it was confident it could adapt to the worsening economic outlook.
+Among individual stocks, Deliveroo ROO.L gained 4.9% after the food delivery company upgraded its adjusted earnings margin guidance and said it was confident it could adapt to the worsening economic outlook.

-Holiday Inn owner IHG IHG.L fell 2.8% after saying its Chief Financial Officer Paul Edgecliffe-Johnson will step down.
+Holiday Inn owner IHG IHG.L fell 4.5% after saying its chief financial officer would step down.

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;))